Natural Baby Life logo (480 x 130)

 Is it bad to use expired diaper rash cream?

-Expired creams could be perfectly fine to use.
-You could also run the risk of using a product that will be less effective, or worse, will increase irritation.
+Expired creams might be perfectly fine to use.
+However, when you use an expired cream, you could also run the risk of using a less effective product or a product that could cause irritation.

-It is best to promptly discard expired products containing essential oils, which are made from the fragrance of plants.
+It’s best to promptly discard expired products containing essential oils, which are made from plant fragrances.
 Expired, rancid essential oils can cause skin irritation, peeling, rashes, and burns.
 Oxygen, light, and heat speed up this process.
 Just opening and using diaper rash cream exposes it to oxygen!
 The safest option is to use or discard natural diaper rash creams containing essential oils before the expiration date.

 Carrier oils, such as olive, almond, or coconut oil, are oils that come from plants and are made of fatty acids.
-Carrier oils also undergo oxidization and go rancid.
-It is important to monitor creams containing carrier oils for changes in texture, smell, or color to be able to discard if the oil becomes rancid.
+Carrier oils also undergo oxidization and can become rancid.
+It’s important to monitor creams containing carrier oils for changes in texture, smell, or color so that you know when to discard it.

 Does Desitin diaper rash cream expire?

 The primary active ingredient of Desitin is zinc oxide.
-This cream has an expiration date due to FDA regulations but likely has a longer shelf life when compared to natural products because it does not contain essential oils in the ingredient list.
-However, cod liver oil is an ingredient, and so a rancid smell is an important clue that your tube of Desitin should be thrown out.
+This cream has an expiration date due to FDA regulations but likely has a longer shelf life when compared to natural products.
+This is because it doesn’t contain essential oils in the ingredient list.
+However, since cod liver oil is an ingredient, a rancid smell is an important clue that your tube of Desitin should be thrown out.

 Does A&D diaper rash cream expire?